cvlab-columbia/GenInt/README.md

 # Generative interventions for Causal Learning

-Code from the paper [Generative interventions for Causal Learning](https://arxiv.org/abs/2012.12265).
+Code from the paper [Generative Interventions for Causal Learning](https://arxiv.org/abs/2012.12265).

 If you use this code, please consider citing the paper as:
 ```